OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 Session fixation is enabled by the insecure practice of preserving the same value of the session cookies before and after authentication.
 This typically happens when session cookies are used to store state information even before login, e.g., to add items to a shopping cart.

-In the generic exploit of session fixation vulnerabilities, an attacker can obtain a set of session cookies from the target website without authenticating and force them into the victim's browser, using different techniques; if the victim later authenticates at the target, she will be identified by the session cookies chosen by the attacker, who will then become able to impersonate the victim.
+In the generic exploit of session fixation vulnerabilities, an attacker can obtain a set of session cookies from the target website without authenticating and force them into the victim's browser, using different techniques; if the victim later authenticates at the target and the cookied are not refreshed, she will be identified by the session cookies chosen by the attacker, who will then become able to impersonate the victim.

 The issue can be fixed by refreshing the session cookies after the authentication, otherwise the attack can be prevented by ensuring the cookie integrity, i.e. using full [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) adoption<sup>[1](#myfootnote1)</sup> or `__Host-` and `__Secure-` prefixes in the cookie name.